trifectatechfoundation/trifectatech-website/content/_index.md

 ]

 blogposts = [
-    "ntpd-rs now supports version 5 of the Network Time Protocol", "Memory-safe sudo to become the default in Ubuntu", "zlib-rs is faster than C",
+    "Canonical releases Ubuntu 25-10 with sudo-rs as the default sudo", "ntpd-rs now supports version 5 of the Network Time Protocol", "zlib-rs is faster than C",
     "Trifecta Tech Foundation joins Nonprofit Cyber",
-    "ISPCS paper: Estimating noise for clock-synchronizing Kalman filters", "More Memory Safety for Let’s Encrypt: Deploying ntpd-rs", "On Rust, Memory Safety, and Open Source Infrastructure" ]
+    "More Memory Safety for Let’s Encrypt: Deploying ntpd-rs" ]
 +++